AmmarAlhmoud/Series-Locker-API/readme.md

 ***
 ## License
-This project is licensed under the ISC License — see LICENSE file for details.​
+This project is licensed under the ISC License.​
 ***
 **Built with ❤️ by Ammar Alhmoud** — Series tracking made simple.